Fractal-Framework/fractal-framework.github.io/index.md

 ## Welcome!

-Welcome to the Fractal Toolkit pages!
+Welcome to the Fractal Framework pages!
-Here you can find all information about the Fractal project and its packages.
+Here you can find all documentation about the Fractal Framework and its packages.